 If you think you have low testosterone you should make an appointment with your GP rather than taking “natural remedies” or finding medication online from an unlicensed shop.

-Your GP can arrange a blood test to check your testosterone levels.
-If appropriate, they can refer to you a specialist for hormone replacement therapy.
+Your GP can arrange a blood test to check your testosterone levels, or you can use an at-home blood test.
+If appropriate, your GP can refer you to a specialist for hormone replacement therapy.
 As with treatment for the female menopause, a deficiency of testosterone can be treated with testosterone tablets, patches, gels, implants or injections.

 Do “testosterone boosting” supplements work?

 There are lots of “natural” or “herbal” remedies that are touted on the internet as testosterone boosters.
 But the truth is, there’s rarely enough evidence to suggest that these kinds of remedies have the effects they claim to.

 While they may not have a harmful effect, so-called testosterone boosters are unlikely to do anything for your symptoms.

 Do anabolic steroids increase your testosterone?